 A cataract is the clouding of your eye’s natural lens.
 Cataract surgery is an option, if your vision is poor enough that you are having difficulty doing the things you want to do, or if your vision is significantly annoying to you.
-With cataract surgery we take your cloudy lens out and put a new, clear lens in, a “lens implant” or “intra-ocular lens”.
+With cataract surgery, we take your cloudy lens out and put a new, clear lens in, a “lens implant” or “intraocular lens”.

 What causes cataracts?

-The most common cause of cataract is aging.
+The most common cause of cataracts is aging.
 Sooner or later, most of us will develop cataracts.
 Other causes include trauma, medications such as steroids, systemic diseases such as diabetes, and prolonged exposure to sunlight.

 Cataracts usually develop and progress slowly, causing a gradual and painless decrease in vision.